furic/board-game-slack-reminder/README.md

 - `games`: Array of games with:
   - `name`: Game name
   - `emoji`: Slack emoji name (without colons, e.g., "game_die" not ":game_die:" or "🎲")
+  - `emojiUnicode`: Unicode emoji for reference (e.g., "🌾" for Catan)
   - `minPlayers`: Minimum number of players required
   - `maxPlayers`: Maximum number of players allowed

 > **Note**: For the `emoji` field, use valid Slack emoji names without colons.
 For example, use "rice" for 🌾, "castle" for 🏰, etc. You can find a list of available emojis in your Slack workspace by typing `:` in the message input.
+The `emojiUnicode` field is for reference only and is not used by the bot.

 ## Recent Updates